Harish-IJ/cmit/README.md

 - 🌈 **Emoji mode**
 - ⚡ **CI integration for status checks**

-You can request or vote for features in the Issues tab.
+You can request or vote for features in the Upcoming Issues tab.

----

-# 🤝 **Contributing**

-We welcome contributions!
-Follow these steps:

 ---